HOME

 "If we compare the realm of the phenomenal as it has been ordered by the autonomous intellect to a clearing in a large forest we may compare the realm of the noumenal to that part of the same forest which has not yet been laid under contribution by the intellect.
 The realm of mystery is on this basis simply the realm of that which is not yet known.
 And the service of irrationalism to rationalism may be compared to that of some bold huntsman in the woods who keeps all lions and tigers away from the clearing.
 This bold huntsman covers the whole of the infinitely extended forest ever keeping away all danger from the clearing.
 This irrationalistic Robin Hood is so much of a rationalist that he virtually makes a universal negative statement about what can happen in all future time.
 In the secret treaty spoken of he has assured the intellect of the autonomous man that the God of Christianity cannot possibly exist and that no man therefore need to fear the coming of a judgment.
 If the whole course of history is, at least in part, controlled by chance, then there is no danger that the autonomous man will ever meet with the claims of authority as the Protestant believes in it.
 For the notion of authority is but the expression of the idea that God by his counsel controls all things that happen in the course of history."

-(Philadelphia, PA: Presbyterian and Reformed Publishing Co., 1955), p.
+-- The Defense of the Faith (Philadelphia, PA: Presbyterian and Reformed Publishing Co., 1955), p.
 143.

 Many atheists may disagree with some aspects of the characterization of atheism in the above diagram.
 In particular, they may dispute that they believe that the non-rational should be equated with the subjective rather than being associated with science and objectivity.
 It should be noted that Van Til believes Kant's philosophy to be one of the most logically consistent with the atheistic presupposition of the autonomy of the human mind, so the diagram most accurately reflects Kantian atheism.
 Atheists who believe that there is an objectively knowable world beyond what the human mind has rationalized are borrowing from the Christian worldview rather than being as consistent with the idea of human autonomy as Kant was in declaring things-in-themselves to be unknowable.